File Locking (FREE)

 the command line with Git LFS and

 .gitattributes, it prevents locked files from being modified on any branch.
-(CORE)
+(FREE)

 - Default branch locks: done through the GitLab UI, it prevents locked files and directories being modified on the default branch.
 (PREMIUM)

-Locks can be created by any person who has at least Developer permissions to the repository.
+Locks can be created by any person who has at least Developer role in the repository.

 Only the user who locked the file or directory can edit locked files.
-Others
+Other

-users will be prevented from modifying locked files by pushing, merging,
+users are prevented from modifying locked files by pushing, merging,

-or any other means, and will be shown an error like:
+or any other means, and are shown an error like: